Northeast blackout of 2003: New York City

 While some commuters were able to find alternate sleeping arrangements, a number of people were left stranded in New York and slept in parks and on the steps of public buildings.
 While practically all businesses and retail establishments closed down, multiple bars and pubs reported a brisk business as New Yorkers took the opportunity to spend the evening "enjoying" the blackout.
 Tourists' hotel rooms were blacked out, except the hallways, and most of the restaurants in lobbies gave out free food to guests.
 Since most perishable items were going to spoil anyway, restaurants and citizens simply prepared what they could and served it to anyone who wanted it, leading to vast block parties in multiple New York City neighborhoods.
 Any ice cream in frozen storage also had to be quickly served to any and all passers by.

 The Indigo Girls were scheduled to perform that evening at Central Park SummerStage, and the band took the stage as planned to play one of the only shows in the affected area, using generators that had been filled with fuel that morning.
 Their performance was not a full-length concert, as they needed to end early to allow all attendees to exit Central Park before dark.
 The venue also had bathrooms, and vendors cooking food on propane grills.

 Forty thousand police officers and the entire fire department were called in to maintain order.
 At least two fatalities were linked to the use of flames to provide light, and a number of non-fatal fires also resulted from the use of candles.
 New York City's Office of Emergency Management activated its Emergency Operations Center, from which more than 70 agencies coordinated response efforts, which included delivery of portable light towers to unlit intersections, generators and diesel fuel to hospitals, and a portable steam generator necessary to power air conditioning units at the American Stock Exchange.

 New Jersey

 Affected areas included most of Hudson, Morris, Essex, Union, Passaic, and Bergen counties, including the major cities of Newark, Jersey City and Paterson, although some sections of Newark and East Orange still had power.
-Small sections of certain towns in Essex, Hudson, and Union counties had power.
+Small sections of certain towns in Essex, Hudson, and Union counties had power, as did the entire towns of Butler, Kinnelon and Bloomingdale in Morris and Passaic counties which were served by the Butler Electric Company (these 3 towns were also unaffected by the major blackouts of 1965 and 1977).

 Power was returned first to the urban areas because of concerns of safety and unrest.
 Counties as far south as Cumberland were affected, where power was restored within an hour.
 Some towns in Bergen County only momentarily lost power, and had wild oscillations in power line voltage, ranging from about 90 V to 135 V every few minutes for an hour.

 The day following the blackout, August 15, the New Jersey Turnpike stopped collecting tolls until 9:00 a.m.